BrendanLew/UAVHacking/README.md

 - Select: Marauder → Flash

 4. Once the flashing has completed.
-Unplug the ESP32-S3 for 5 seconds and plug into the USB Type-C **USB to Serial** port.
+Unplug the ESP32-S3 for 5 seconds and plug it into the USB Type-C **USB to Serial** port.

 5. Open the serial terminal